Gary Twinn: Twenty Flight Rockers

 In 1980, Twinn had already decided to relocate back to London, where he formed Twenty Flight Rockers with ex-Generation X drummer Mark Laff, joined by guitarist Ian McKean and Jeff Vine on bass.
 Drawing influences from Eddie Cochran, Elvis Presley, Gene Vincent and Johnny Kidd, the new band adopted a black biker leather clad look and a focus on pure roll 'n' roll blended with a punk rock attitude.
 The group toured clubs in London, and were subsequently invited to play the BBC's Janice Long show.
 In 1985, Twenty Flight Rockers released the single "Tower Block Rock" (ranked No. 31 for Best Single on Rockerilla Magazine) with ABC Records, and in 1986 the single "Johnny 7" with WEA Records.
 Subsequently, Bernie Rhodes (the former manager of The Clash) was hired to manage them.
 He decided for the band to sign with Epic Records, and he had McKean replaced by The Rockats guitarist Danny B. Harvey.
 Twenty Flight Rockers recorded a series of sessions (compiled by Twinn and Harvey) as well as an entire studio album entitled Ride.
 "Black Leather Jacket" was released as a single promo, with the album due to follow in mid 1988.
 However, Epic was bought out by Sony, who then dropped the band from the label.
 Disappointed by political mismanagement from record companies, Twenty Flight Rockers broke up.

 After the demise of Twenty Flight Rockers, Bernard Rhodes suggested that Gary record with ex-Sex Pistols bassist Glen Matlock and guitarist Steve New under the moniker Rhode-Twinn.
 In 1990, a single, "Bike Boy", was released on Rhodes' own Sacred record label.

 Twinn and Matlock stayed in touch and began writing and recording with The Damned drummer Rat Scabies and Generation X guitarist Bob "Derwood" Andrews in 1996.
 Andrews named the band Dead Horse and a US tour was arranged.
 However, almost immediately Glen rejoined the Sex Pistols, and the group was disbanded.

+On July 24, 2026, Twenty Flight Rockers announced their return for a London show at the 100 Club on October 30, with tickets going on sale on July 27.
+They also revealed an archive live release of Live '85, a concert originally recorded at The Bull in East Sheen from July 1985.